naoshibaikyu/superbuddn/test.md

 Stardust: Naoshi...
 Don't do that...

-NaoshiHappy: Do what?
+Naoshi Happy: Do what?

 Stardust: ...
 Never mind.
 Would you get out of the way?
 I'm trying to get to the popcorn.

-NaoshiHappy: Popcorn, is it?
+Naoshi Happy: Popcorn, is it?

 %Naoshi snaps his fingers and Kayorei sidesteps into view, standing at attention.

-NaoshiGlad: Popcorn.
+Naoshi Glad: Popcorn.

-KayoreiHappy: *[nods]* Yah-hmm.
+Kayorei Happy: *[nods]* Yah-hmm.

 %With a flourish, Kayorei sweeps a package of popcorn out of its wrapper and puts it in the microwave, rhythmically pushing the buttons to get Stardust's snack prepared, then disappears into the pantry, all to the bewilderment of the porcine Mercenary.

 Stardust: Um...
 What is all this...?

-NaoshiGlad: Oh.
+Naoshi Glad: Oh.
 Heh, no one ever really understood our methods here at MercDonald's.

 Stardust: I thought it was Order King.